Hike to Paradise: Hiking Joffre Lake (Summer Edition)

 Joffre Lakes Waterfall

 How Long Does the Hike Take?

-The hike takes about 3.5 - 5 hours depending on how fast a hiker you are and how many stops you take!
-We always recommend giving yourself 5 hours from the parking lot is you wish to make it to Upper Joffre Lake.
+The hike takes about 3.5 - 5 hours depending on your pace and rest stops.
+We always recommend giving yourself 5 hours from the parking lot to Upper Joffre Lake and back.
 A rough estimate of each lake: First lake 5 minutes, second lake 1.75 hours, Joffre waterfall 2 hours, third lake 2.5 hours (1 way).

 - comfortable hiking/running shoes - the hike offers a series of steep climbs and quick descents